neubertm/TDD_framework/README.md

 For initialization of framework you have to be connected to internet.
 Because we need additional packages and tools.

+## If you want to participate
+If you want to participate please configure your git config to use shared git hooks.
+Open your git terminal in the root of TDD_framework and use code bellow.
+`git config core.hooksPath .githooks`

 ## Current situation
 What works now is full functionality of framework, but we are limited only for Windows platform and gcc compiler.